gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 {{Out of date| Steam no longer redirects stdout and stderr to {{ic|/tmp/dumps/''USER''_stdout.txt}} by default.
 See: [https://github.com/ValveSoftware/steam-for-linux/issues/7114 steam-for-linux issue 7114] A similar effect can be achieved by starting steam with {{ic|steam 2>&1 | tee /path/to/logfile}} }}
 ```
 The Steam launcher redirects its stdout and stderr to `{{ic|/tmp/dumps/''USER''_stdout.txt}}`{=mediawiki}.
 This means
-you do not have to run Steam from the command-line to see that output. s It is possible to debug Steam to gain more
+you do not have to run Steam from the command-line to see that output.

-information which could be useful to find out why something does not work.
+It is possible to debug Steam to gain more information which could be useful to find out why something does not work.

 You can set `{{ic|DEBUGGER}}`{=mediawiki} environment variable with one of `{{ic|gdb}}`{=mediawiki},
 `{{ic|cgdb}}`{=mediawiki}, `{{ic|valgrind}}`{=mediawiki}, `{{ic|callgrind}}`{=mediawiki}, `{{ic|strace}}`{=mediawiki}